Children of Lir sculpture, Ballycastle

 What’s in a name?
 In the case of Ardee in County Louth – there’s plenty.
 Roughly translated as “Ferdia’s ford”, this town and the River Dee were the stage for the greatest ever battle in Irish folklore.
 Ferdia is a Connacht warrior sent by his king and queen to the river to fight the mighty Cú Chulainn.

 Here’s the twist – Ferdia and Cú Chulainn are foster brothers.
 Best friends.
-For three days they fight and by night they mend each others wounds.
+For three days they fight and by night they mend each others' wounds.
 At a bridge over the River Dee, a statue hints at the story’s end.
 Ferdia lies dead in Cú Chulainn’s arms.
 Mythology it may be, but that doesn’t mean the power of the story doesn’t live on.

 As much as the legends are in fantasy, the feelings are real.
 The places are, too.
 And maybe that’s what makes the stories so exciting.
-And, as you’ll probably already realise, these three tales are just the very tip of the mythological and legendary iceberg of stories…
+And, as you’ll probably already realize, these three tales are just the very tip of the mythological and legendary iceberg of stories…

 Save this page to your Scrapbook: